 Dr. Désiré received her PhD in Clinical Neuropsychology at Université de Montréal.
 She completed her Postdoctoral fellowship in Paediatric Clinical Neuropsychology at Alberta Children’s Hospital.
 Dr. Désiré is a Clinical Neuropsychologist at The Hospital for Sick Children (SickKids) in the Division of Neurology and Plastic Surgery.
 In her role, she is providing bilingual assessment and consultation services for children and families following neonatal brain injury and with congenital or neurological conditions.
 Dr. Désiré’s research interests focus on examining the neurocognitive and psychosocial outcomes in children and youth with acquired brain injuries and neurological conditions.
 At the NeuroOutcomes lab, she is currently collaborating with Dr. Williams on a clinical project investigating the feasibility and client satisfaction of a novel tiered tele-neuropsychological approach to delivering video-conferenced based screening assessments to children and families.

-Angela is a Clinical Research Fellow at The Hospital for Sick Children (SickKids), having recently been awarded the C-BMH’s Capitalize for Kids (C4K) Pediatric Mental Health Fellowship.
-Her clinical and research work focuses on the neuropsychological care of children with acquired brain injury, with attention to the social, familial, and neurological determinants of mental health.
-She is completing her PhD in Clinical Developmental Psychology at York University, specializing in Pediatric Neuropsychology.
-Angela prioritizes patient-oriented research methodologies and commonly implements a mixed methods framework to her studies in order to encapsulate the voice and lived experiences of pediatric patients and their families.
+Angela is a Clinical Research Fellow at The Hospital for Sick Children (SickKids), having been awarded the GH-CBMH’s Capitalize for Kids (C4K) Pediatric Mental Health Fellowship.
+She completed her PhD in Clinical Developmental Psychology at York University, specializing in Pediatric Neuropsychology.
+She is an I-InTERACT-North therapist and has led the pilot analyses for the feasibility, acceptability, and preliminary efficacy of the stepped care adaptation of the program.
+Angela’s clinical and research work focuses on the neuropsychological care of children with acquired brain injury, with attention to the social, familial, and neurological determinants of mental health.
+She prioritizes patient-oriented research methodologies and commonly implements a mixed methods framework to her studies in order to encapsulate the voice and lived experiences of pediatric patients and their families.
 She has trained extensively in the neuropsychological assessment and evidence-based psychotherapeutic intervention of children and youth with complex medical histories.

-Rivky is in her third year of her PhD studying Clinical-Developmental Neuropsychology in Dr. Christine Till’s lab at York University.
+Rivky completed her PhD in Clinical-Developmental Neuropsychology in Dr. Christine Till’s lab at York University.
 Her clinical intervention interests are on prevention and management of neurodevelopmental disorders in children, including by optimizing parenting strategies for these children.
 In the NeuroOutcomes lab, Rivky is a senior therapist on the Surviving and Thriving and Stepping up to COVID-19 studies.
 Rivky’s assessment experience has focused on paediatric neuropsychological assessments for children with early brain injury with an emphasis on remediation.
 Her research focuses on examining the effects of prenatal exposures to environmental neurotoxins on childhood health outcomes.
 Rivky is also focusing on knowledge dissemination in the field of prenatal health and aims to apply her research and clinical background to optimize child health outcomes before insult occurs.

 Matt completed his master’s degree in Educational and Developmental Psychology at The University of Western Sydney, Australia.
 As a Psychometrist with almost 15 years of experience he has had the opportunity to work in a variety of settings and programs, administering neuropsychological assessments to children and adolescents with acquired brain injury, epilepsy, cleft lip and palate, as well as genetic and metabolic disorders.
 He is currently a Psychometrist in the Neonatal Neuropsychology and Neurosurgery programs at The Hospital for Sick Children (SickKids).